otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/01-introduction-to-unity-scripting/lecture-notes/01-introduction-to-unity-scripting.md

 ### Assets

-The Assets folder contains all the resources for the project, including the models, textures, and music.
-This is also where we will store our game scripts.
+Imagine that you are the director of a film.
+If your Unity game is a film, the Assets folder is a big old warehouse filled with all of the movie props (assets) you plan to use on set.
+An **asset** is literally anything that you intend to use in your game; from 3D models to sound effects, and most importantly for us; **scripts**.

+Our Asset folder already has a bunch of assets inside it.
+Here's a quick overview of how those assets are organized:

-- **Materials** - these are applied to models to give them their appearance.
-Materials are a combination of **textures** (bitmap images) and **shaders** (graphical scripts that contain calculations and algorithms for determining how to render the texture, based on lighting and other configurations).
+- **Materials** - images that can be applied to models to change their appearance.
-- **Models** - the individual base models of the game objects.
+- **Models** - 3D models that are used in the game.
 - **Music** - the music in the game.
-- **Prefabs** - these are complete Game Objects with models, child objects, starting values... you combine multiple elements into a reusable object and save it as a Prefab.
-- **Scenes** - the entire environment of this part of the game.
-Unity works on the premise of **scenes**, which house all of the Game Objects for a logical sequence of the game (could be the entire game).
-For example, the title screen is likely a separate scene from the main game.
+- **Prefabs** - pre-fabricated Game Objects that we can use straight out of the box.
+More on these later.
+- **Scenes** - back to the film director analogy: a scene is like a scene in your film, with the curtains lowered, ready to play.
+You can split your game into as many or as few scenes as you want.
+A main menu is an example of something that could be split into its own scene.
-- **Scripts** - where we will store our C# scripts.
+- **Scripts** - where all the magic happens.
 - **Sounds** - sound effect files.
 - **Sprites** - 2D image files.
-In 3D games, typically reserved for UI graphical elements.
+In 3D games, these are typically reserved for UI graphical elements.
-- **Textures** - a bitmap image that can be applied to models via **materials**.
+- **Textures** - an image that can be applied to models via **materials**.

 ### Scene view